-The Senegal Chameleon (Chamaeleo senegalensis) is native to strangeley enough, Senegal in Western Africa, hence its common name.
-Generally speaking it is a small to medium size as far as chameleons go getting to around 12 inches in length half being the tail.
+The Senegal Chameleon (Chamaeleo senegalensis) is native to, strangely enough, Senegal in Western Africa, hence it’s the common name.
+Generally speaking, it is a small to medium size as far as chameleons go getting to around 12 inches in length half being the tail.

-The picture opposite shows a female digging a hole in ready to depesit her eggs.
+The picture opposite shows a female digging a hole in ready to deposit her eggs.

-There are thousands of these chaneleons imported in to the pet trade each year and a great many of them don’t live past a few months.
+There are thousands of these chameleons imported into the pet trade each year and a great many of them don’t live past a few months.

 As soon as the animal becomes stressed the parasites can start to become a problem and can drain the strength away from an already stressed lizard.

 A trip to the vets for a dose of worming treatment will quickly resolve this problem pretty inexpensively.

 This is a day-old Senegal Chameleon and the total length of the babies is around 2 inches.